AdriaBaro/adriabaro.github.io/projects/TFG/text.md

 ### OBJECTIVES
 The main objective of the project was to define and work with a methodology to optimize a wood skis model.
 The optimization intended to reduce its weight without performance or features loss.

-Secondary goals of the project were to execute lab tests, apply design of experiments (DOE) and virtualize experimental essays using FEM-analysis.
+Secondary goals of the project were to execute lab tests, apply design of experiments (DOE) and virtualize experimental essays using FEM.

 ### METHODOLOGY